Part of Running a Family Office Under $100M

 Set a recurring reminder.
 An audit isn't a one-time thing.
 Annual review of the basics, deeper review every 2-3 years.
 Put it on your calendar.
 Make it part of how you manage wealth, not a special project.

 Most founders audit their businesses regularly.
 Board meetings, financial reviews, strategic assessments.
-A company needs ongoing attention.
+It's obvious that a company needs ongoing attention.

 Wealth management somehow feels different.
 You set it up, it runs, you assume it's fine.
 But the same drift that would hurt a business hurts your wealth infrastructure.
 Just slower, quieter, less visibly.